aknsubbu/CausalRLAgent/README.md

 }
 ```

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - NetHack Learning Environment (NLE) team
 - DoWhy causal inference library
 - Ollama for local LLM inference
 - NetHack DevTeam for the game

-## 📞 Support

-For questions or issues:

-1. Check Troubleshooting
-2. Review documentation in docs
-3. Open an issue on GitHub
-4. Contact: your.email@example.com

----

-**Happy Training! 🎮🤖🔬**